perses/mcp-server/README.md

 You can easily access this file via the Claude Desktop app by navigating to `Claude > Settings > Developer > Edit Config`.

-2. Add the following lines to the configuration file:
+2. Add the following JSON block to the configuration file:

 ```json
 {